ghr1234/SnailMail/README.md

 ## History ##
 Snail Mail was originally developed by Nik Sands, for the office of Mr David Lloyd, at a time when there were no other envelope printing applications available.
+It operated on the original Address Book database and continued to operate when Address Book was replaced by the Contacts application.

 Nik's other software efforts can be found at <http://nixanz.com/>